cysec-notes/cybersecurity-journey/SOC Analyst/botsv1/Ransomware-Ivestigation-Walkthrough.md

 Going back to the question, "Cerber" is the identified malware, but we need to submit ONLY the signature that has a fewest number.

-The following is my spl querry I used.
+The following is my SPL query I used.

 ```
 index=botsv1 sourcetype=suricata "Cerber" OR "cerber"